Valerio-GROSSI/Goal-Generation-Reinforcement-Learning/README.md

 It focuses on learning latent representations of observations and training an agent to achieve diverse goals by sampling targets in a learned latent space.

-Please refer to the PDF in the current directory for more detailed information about this project, and for running scrits, apply first the few modifications specified in the file modifs_gym_chess.
+Please refer to the PDF in the current directory for more detailed information about this project.
+To run the scripts, first apply the modifications specified in the modifs_gym_chess file.

 <br>